General contact information – New address as of 8.29.2022

 Columbus, Ohio 43215

-In January of 2021, Liz was unanimously elected as Chair of the Ohio Democratic Party.
+In January of 2021, Elizabeth (Liz) Walters was unanimously elected as Chair of the Ohio Democratic Party.
 She is the first woman elected to this role.
-Throughout her career, Liz has worked with people and organizations that support progressive values, including the Obama-Biden Campaign, Congresswoman Betty Sutton, We Are Ohio, the Ohio Democratic Party, the Ohio Progressive Collaborative, Red, Wine, & Blue, and many community-based nonprofits and community organizing groups.
+Throughout her career Liz has worked with people and organizations that support progressive values, including the Obama-Biden Campaign, Congresswoman Betty Sutton, We Are Ohio, the Ohio Democratic Party, the Ohio Progressive Collaborative, Red, Wine, & Blue, and many community-based nonprofits and community organizing groups.

-She is a lifetime Girl Scout and has been active with the organization as a member, employee or volunteer since the age of five.
-Liz serves on the Advisory Council for the United Way of Summit County’s Financial Empowerment Centers and is an alumna of the American Council of Young Political Leaders.
-Liz earned a B.A. in History from Saint Vincent College in Latrobe, Pennsylvania and her Masters in Public Administration from Cleveland State University.
+She is a lifetime Girl Scout and has been active with the organization as a member, employee, or volunteer since the age of five.
+Liz serves on the Advisory Council for the United Way of Summit County’s Financial Empowerment Centers, and is an alumna of the American Council of Young Political Leaders.
+Liz earned a B.A. in History from Saint Vincent College in Latrobe, Pennsylvania and her MPA from Cleveland State University.
 She and her rescue dog, Beatrice, live on the westside of Akron.

 André J. Washington